groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/qrcode/pptx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Customize a Barcode Signature"
+    - title: "How to Customize a Generated QR-Code"
       content: |
-        This example elucidates how to embed a customized barcode on PPTX document pages.
+        This example demonstrates how to place a customized QR-Code on a PPTX page.
         {{< landing/code title="C#">}}
         ```csharp {style=abap}
-        // Provide the document to be signed
+        // Retrieve the document to be signed and pass it to Signature
         using (Signature signature = new Signature("input.pptx"))
         {
-            // Formulate signature options with the desired text
+            // Configure QR-Code options with the necessary text
-            BarcodeSignOptions options = new BarcodeSignOptions("Accepted for review on February 15, 2020")
+            QrCodeSignOptions options = new QrCodeSignOptions("Archived on July 11, 2019")
             {
-                // Determine the relative barcode position on the page
+                // Designate the relative position of the QR-Code on the page
                 VerticalAlignment = Domain.VerticalAlignment.Top,
                 HorizontalAlignment = Domain.HorizontalAlignment.Right,

-                // Define the barcode padding from the page edge
+                // Set the signature padding
                 Margin = new Padding() { Top = 20, Right = 20 },

-                // Specify the color of the bars
+                // Specify the QR-Code color
                 ForeColor = Color.Red,

-                // Select the message font style
+                // Define the font options for the message
                 Font = new SignatureFont { Size = 12, FamilyName = "Comic Sans MS" },

-                // Indicate the message position
+                // Customize the QR-Code background color and brush
+                Background = new Background()
+                {
+                    Color = Color.LimeGreen,
-                CodeTextAlignment = CodeTextAlignment.Above
+                    Transparency = 0.5,
+                    Brush = new LinearGradientBrush(Color.LimeGreen, Color.DarkGreen)
                 }
+            }

-            // Sign and persist the document
+            // Embed the QR-Code into the document
             SignResult result = signature.Sign("output.pptx", options);
         }
         ```